kma32527/Directed-search-algorithm-for-academic-research/README.md

 # Files

-plos_preprocess.py
+- plos_preprocess.py

--Package to extract and clean PLOS .xml articles.
+  - Package to extract and clean PLOS .xml articles.

-keyword_model.py
+- keyword_model.py

--Package to extract bag of words from text data.
+  - Package to extract bag of words from text data.

-autoencoder.py
+- autoencoder.py

--script to test the use of an autoencoder for improving feature extraction
+  - script to test the use of an autoencoder for improving feature extraction

--can be interpreted as "studying the material through core concepts and keywords"
+  - can be interpreted as "studying the material through core concepts and keywords"

-lsa.py

--Implementation of latent semantic analysis
+- arxiv_tests.py

+  - model tests on arxiv ML abstracts

+- ploss_tests.py

+  - model tests on PLOSS articles from the category of computational biology